-We have 49 playgrounds in neighbourhoods across Kāpiti, and each year we upgrade a selection of them from across the District.
+We have 49 playgrounds in neighbourhoods across Kāpiti, and each year we renew and upgrade a selection of them from across the District.
 We carefully monitor all our playground equipment to make sure it stays safe to play on.
 This is measured against national standards, and each year we replace the equipment that's reaching the end of its safe shelf life.

-When we upgrade playgrounds, we do our best to keep them accessible, fun, varied and make sure they cater for a wide range of abilities.
+When we renew playgrounds, we do our best to keep them accessible, fun, varied and make sure they cater for a wide range of abilities.
 They need to meet the needs of the children that use them, and their caregivers.
 We have set budgets for each playground and we aim to provide new equipment that meets the criteria, fits with what we can afford and meets community needs.
 Our parks team works hard to be creative and make sure we get the best 'bang for buck' solutions with the money available.

 2020/21 playground upgrades

-- Matai Road Reserve playground, Raumati – two options for voting
+- Matai Road Reserve playground, Raumati

-- Kotuku Park playground, Paraparaumu Beach – two options for voting.
+- Kotuku Park playground, Paraparaumu Beach

 2019/20 playground upgrades